Site icon Cloudian

 What is S3 Replication?

-S3 Replication is a fully-managed feature available for Amazon Simple Storage Service (S3) customers.
-It can automatically replicate S3 objects to help you reduce costs, protect your data, and achieve compliance with regulatory requirements.
+S3 Replication can help you reduce costs, protect your data, and achieve compliance with regulatory requirements.

-Here are the two S3 storage replication options:
+Here are the main S3 storage replication options:

 • Cross-Region Replication (CRR)—copies S3 objects across multiple Amazon Regions (ARs), representing geographically separate Amazon data centers.